adamhatton/quizle/README.md

 - To be able create quizzes that can be shared with others
 - To be able to interact with the website by leaving comments and updating profile information
 - To be able to keep track of the quizzes they have created/completed
-- To have quick and responsive user experience, with easy navigation
+- To have a quick and responsive user experience, with easy navigation

 ![responsive mockups](docs/screenshots/responsive-mockups.jpg)